Skip to Content

 Growing Sweet pea seedlings

 Deciding what to grow in an unheated greenhouse is not always easy, especially if it’s your first time.
-The fact is, it’s not impossible to do greenhouse gardening even in cold weather and enjoy fresh produce.
+It’s not impossible to do greenhouse gardening even in cold weather and enjoy fresh produce.

-If you yearn for fresh vegetables and herbs even during the cold of winter, there are numerous starting seeds you can sow in your unheated greenhouse.
+If you yearn for fresh vegetables and herbs even during the cold winter, you can sow numerous starting seeds in your unheated greenhouse.

 Generally, you have two types of plant seeds you can grow in your unheated greenhouse.
 These are categorized as cool and warm-season seeds.
-You need to consider the particular plant varieties you’ll sow for each growing season.
+You must consider the plant varieties you’ll sow for each growing season.

-For the cool season seeds, they will germinate and thrive at temperatures around 35°F – 40°F. On the other hand, the warm season plants do well at temperatures ranging from 70°F to 95°F.
+During the cool season, seeds germinate and thrive at temperatures around 35°F- 40°F. On the other hand, the warm season plants do well at temperatures ranging from 70°F to 95°F.

-If you are planting the cool season seeds, ensure you do so during the cool weather before it starts to get hot.
-However, even the cool season plants are categorized into two subsets – the hardy and the semi-hardy ones.
+If you are planting the cool season seeds, ensure you do so during the cool weather before it gets hot.
+However, even the cool season plants are categorized into hardy and semi–hardy subsets.

-The hardy ones will germinate in low-temperature soils, and their seedling can also survive heavy frost.
+The hardy ones germinate in low-temperature soils, and their seedling can survive heavy frost.
 As for the semi-hardy ones, they will germinate in not-so-cool soils and withstand moderate to light frost.
-For this reason, these need to be planted around two weeks prior to your area’s last spring frost.
+For this reason, these need to be planted around two weeks before your area’s last spring frost.

 Ideal Plants to Grow in an Unheated Greenhouse

-Any seed can be planted in an unheated greenhouse as long as it germinates well in lower climates.
+Any seed can be planted in an unheated greenhouse if it germinates well in lower climates.
 Since the inside of these buildings is cooler and more humid than the outside, they make the perfect wintertime atmosphere.
-Just be aware that as the seedlings grow, you might want to give them more shelter or even bring them inside if it gets very cold outside.
+Just be aware that as the seedlings grow, you might want to give them more shelter or even bring them inside if it gets cold outside.

 Compared to more developed plants, young seedlings typically have a lower tolerance for cold temperatures.
-When the temperature within your greenhouse falls below 40°F, provide them with protection.
+When the temperature within your greenhouse falls below 40°F, protect them.

-Supplemental illumination will also be required if you don’t live in the southern portion of the US in order to start a wide variety of seeds.
-The young seedlings may not need it for germination, but they will need a lot of light so they can put on healthy development and don’t get leggy.
+Supplemental illumination will also be required if you don’t live in the southern portion of the US to start a wide variety of seeds.
+The young seedlings may not need it for germination, but they will need a lot of light to develop healthily and not get leggy.

 You can also utilize your greenhouse to simply cold-stratify seeds during the winter.
 Wet the medium and place the seeds in an appropriate medium in a jar or resealable bag.

-Do your study and be aware that different seeds have different requirements for how long you should leave them outside in cold weather and how frigid the temperatures need to be.
-If it starts to become warm outside, you might need to put them in the refrigerator.
+Do your study and be aware that different seeds have different requirements, such as how long you should leave them outside in cold weather and how frigid the temperatures need to be.
+You might need to put them in the refrigerator if it becomes warm outside.

 See Related: Best Insulation for a Greenhouse